 I wrote a post a few weeks back on how our feelings of being overwhelmed are often a result of us procrastinating.
 Read more here.
 Completing all that you need to do within the work day isn’t really rocket science.
 It all boils down to us maximizing our sense of control and focus.
 Apart from our struggle comes from overly investing in things that lack importance, being distracted from our phones or simply not having the energy we need to complete multiple tasks within a day.
 You can minimize your procrastination by:

 –Limiting your activity on your phone.
 Social media and conversations that are non-work related can be a huge distraction that causes us to procrastinate.

 –Creating Task lists.
-List are really effective because it helps you to efficiently keep track of your day while equally creating a sense of balance, so you don’t feel worn out.
-List are also great to help you differentiate what hot actions items need to be completed before others.
+A list is really effective because it helps you to efficiently keep track of your day while equally creating a sense of balance, so you don’t feel worn out.
+A list is also great to help you differentiate what hot actions items need to be completed before others.
 Saving you time and self-inflicted stress.

 –Intermittent breaks are essential.
 The root of our procrastination problems can often stem from us not taking enough time for self-care during the day.
 Don’t keep going because the deadline says so.
 Stop, take necessary breaks and lunches.
 Go spend time in nature, listen to music that raises your vibrations.
 This way, by taking the necessary breaks needed, you’re able to come back to your desk, refreshed and ready to tackle all that needs to be done.